annb-lab/annb-lab.github.io/_pages/people.md

     body_style: "flex-grow: 1"
   - image_path: /assets/images/genome.png
     excerpt: "<b> Arnaud N'Guessan</b><br>
-	Arnaud will be joining our lab in the Fall 2021.
-He is interested in studying microbial ecology and evolution.
-His main projects revolve around the use of single-cell RNA sequencing in microbes.
+	Arnaud is interested in studying microbial ecology and evolution.
+His main projects revolve around the use of single-cell RNA sequencing in microbes to understand the contribution of the transcriptome to evolution.
 	"
     style: "width:150px;"
     row_style: "display: flex; width:100%"